Jacques Guay

 Jacques Guay (1711–1793) was a French gemstone engraver, a protégé of Madame de Pompadour (1721–1764), mistress of King Louis XV of France (1710–74).
 He was the most eminent gemstone engraver of his time, the official engraver of the king, and produced many cameo and intaglio engravings in semi-precious stones such as onyx, jasper and carnelian.
 Subjects included classical figures, events in the reign of the king and portraits of members of the court.

 Early years

 Jacques Guay was born in Marseille in 1711.

 Little is known about his family or early life.
 He came to Paris at an early age and studied drawing with François Boucher.
 He met the rich financier and collector Pierre Crozat and studied his collection of 1,400 classical engraved gemstones.
 He decided to study the art of fine stone engraving.
 His first efforts were successful, but he needed formal training.

 He went to Florence in 1742, where he studied the antique stones in the grand duke's collection.

-He went on to Rome, where King Louis XV of France let him stay in the French Academy's building, and saw the best collections of classical antiques in Rome.
+He went on to Rome, where King Louis XV let him stay in the French Academy's building, and saw the best collections of classical antiques in Rome.
 He made several engraved stones while in Rome.